 Originating in the South of France and known as the drink that tastes like licorice, Pastis de Marseille is an institution.
-It doesn’t matter if you are Parisian or Marseillais, this is the one thing no French person really argues about.
+It doesn’t matter if you are a snooty Parisian or sneering Marseillais, this is the one thing no French person really argues about.
 This “national drink of France” has been adopted up and down the country (by those legally old enough to drink booze, of course!) .

 The Drink: History & Popularity

 Pastis was first commercialized by Paul Ricard in 1932.
 It became massively popular in the 1930s at the same time when absinthe was prohibited in France.
 (Yes, absinthe used to be legal in France.
 Van Gogh didn’t just accidentally cut off his ear while in Arles in South of France, you know.)

 Pastis, with its alcohol strength at a mere 40% was considered safer.
 And its recipe is simple: just add water.
 A nice and cheap drink during the tough depression era.